yunfeixie233/LGFormer/README.md

 The model is added and registered in MMSegmentation.

 - Backbone: `Resnet-50` with feature fusion from different stage.
-- Neck: `SpformerNeck` to complete Superpixel Tokenization and iteratively update Superpixel and Pixel.
-- Head: `SpformerHead` to finish Superpixel Classification and Superpixel Association
+- Head: `SuperformerBottleNeck` to finish Superpixel Tokenization, Classification and Superpixel Association

 You can find the implementation of the model in the following directory: